 After years of graduate school and supervised training, they become licensed by their states to provide a number of services, including evaluations and psychotherapy.
-Psychologists and therapists help by using a variety of techniques based on the best available research and consider someone's unique values, characteristics, goals and circumstances.
+Psychologists and therapists help by using a variety of techniques based on the best available research and considering someone’s unique values, characteristics, goals, and circumstances.

 Practicing therapists use an assortment of evidence-based treatments to help people improve their lives.
 Most commonly, they use therapy (often referred to as psychotherapy or talk therapy).
 There are many different styles of therapy, but the psychologist or therapist will choose the type that best addresses the person’s problem and best fits the patient’s characteristics and preferences.

 A doctoral degree to practice psychology requires at least 4-6 years of full-time study after completing an undergraduate degree.
-Therapists go through 2-3 years of full time studies.
-Coursework includes areas such as ethics, statistics, individual differences and the biological, cognitive-affective and social bases of behavior, as well as specific training in psychological assessment and therapy.
+Therapists go through 2-3 years of full-time studies.
+Coursework includes areas such as ethics, statistics, individual differences, and the biological, cognitive-affective, and social bases of behavior, as well as specific training in psychological assessment and therapy.
 While in graduate school, psychology students may also participate in research and teaching.
-A one-year full-time supervised internship is required prior to graduation and in most states an additional year of supervised practice is required before licensure.
-Psychologists must pass a national examination and addition examination specific to the state in which they are being licensed.
+A one-year full-time supervised internship is required prior to graduation and in most states, an additional year of supervised practice is required before licensure.
+Psychologists must pass a national examination and additional examination specific to the state in which they are being licensed.
 Once licensed to practice, psychologists must keep up their knowledge, which is demonstrated by earning several hours of continuing education credits annually, as required by their state’s license and regulations.

-After an extensive review of many studies (called a meta-analyses) comparing psychodynamic psychotherapy CBT, Jonathan Shedler concludes with exhaustive statistical analyses, "empirical evidence supports the efficacy of psychodynamic therapy.
-Improvement for psychodynamic therapy are as large as those reported for other therapies that have been actively promoted as 'empirically supported' and 'evidence based.'
+After an extensive review of many studies (called a meta-analysis) comparing psychodynamic psychotherapy CBT, Jonathan Shedler concludes with exhaustive statistical analyses, “empirical evidence supports the efficacy of psychodynamic therapy.
+Improvements for psychodynamic therapy are as large as those reported for other therapies that have been actively promoted as ’empirically supported’ and ‘evidence-based.’
 In addition, patients who receive psychodynamic therapy maintain therapeutic gains and appear to continue to improve after treatment ends.
-Finally, nonpsychodynamic therapies may be effective in part because the more skilled practitioners utilize techniques that have long been central to psychodynamic theory and practice (relationships variables such as good rapport).
-The perception that psychodynamic approaches lack empirical support does not accord with available scientific evidence and may reflect selective dissemination of research findings."
+Finally, non psychodynamic therapies may be effective in part because the more skilled practitioners utilize techniques that have long been central to psychodynamic theory and practice (relationships variables such as good rapport).
+The perception that psychodynamic approaches lack empirical support does not accord with available scientific evidence and may reflect selective dissemination of research findings.”
 Shedler, J. (2010).
 The efficacy of psychodynamic psychotherapy.
 American Psychologist.
 Vol. 65, 98-109. (www.apa.org/pubs/journals/releases/amp-65-2-98.pdf)

-The diagnosis, from a psychoanalytic perspective, tells very little, describing general observed behaviors, and often really hides the problem.
+The diagnosis, from a psychoanalytic perspective, tells very little, describing generally observed behaviors, and often really hides the problem.
 Although a diagnosis is a clue, it does not inform us about the meaning of the symptoms.
-A related concept is psychopathology.
+A related concept is a psychopathology.
 By breaking up the word into its parts:

 psyche = soul, pathos = suffering, logos = meaning.